Look & Feel

 The Zmachine Synergy records data on the central device and does not require a smartphone to operate.
 Because of this, the data can only be interpreted by your health care team.

-You can only get the Zmachine Synergy through a medical professional or CPAP specialist.
+You can only get the Zmachine Synergy through a medical professional or sleep specialist.
 Your health care team will advise you on next steps after you conduct your test.
 If you rent the device from a CPAP specialist, a board-certified sleep specialist will interpret your results and email you a report.
 Turnaround times for test results vary depending on your provider.

 What Do Customers Have to Say About the Zmachine Synergy?